 "Entered the room a young man of such a blinding beauty that to me it seemed not as much pleasant to the eye as absolutely out of place in the given circumstances.
 Really, here happens such things, I should make the Gloves of Death and it's yet unknown how to survive this fancy-work; civil war continues for umpteenth year in Conjoined Kingdom, and ultimately the world will fall soon; and he walks here with such a look as if a human had no more important task than to look beautiful.
 My feelings were about these, though when spoken aloud they sound absurd, I see it myself."

-- All of the male vampires in Twilight.
-They even come with the Bishie Sparkle pre-packaged and their appearance is described in gushy detail.
+- Edward Cullen, the male vampire and main love interest in The Twilight Saga.
+He comes with the Bishie Sparkle pre-packaged, and his pretty appearance is described in gushy detail.

 - There are a bunch in A Song of Ice and Fire:

-- Ser Loras Tyrell is described as "beautiful" rather than handsome, called "The Knight of Flowers" and clad in rainbow armour until he joined the Kingsguard.
+- Ser Loras Tyrell is described as "beautiful" rather than handsome, called "The Knight of Flowers" and wears rainbow armour until he joined the Kingsguard.
 Of course, this is probably to do with the fact that he's only about sixteen at the start of the series.

-- Joffrey Baratheon, who is described as a combination of his sister Myrcella and his uncle Jaime who also happens to be his father.
+- Joffrey Baratheon — who is said to look like a girl by Jon Snow — and is described as a combination of his sister Myrcella and his uncle/father Jaime (who is also called pretty).

 - The Citadel student Alleras is probably the female Sarella Sand in male disguise, with the result that (s)he fits and is described as being comely, pretty, etc. as opposed to handsome.

-- Satin, a former male prostitute who joins the Night's Watch, is very pretty, as Jon is prone to remind us.
+- Satin, a former male prostitute who joins the Night's Watch, is described with pretty characteristics rather than handsome.

-- It's implied that Henry from The Time Traveler's Wife is one.
-Apart from being called "pretty" on occasion, it's also mentioned that he looks a good deal like his Hot Mom.
+- It's implied that Henry from The Time Traveler's Wife is a pretty boy.
+Apart from being called "pretty" on occasion, it's also mentioned that he looks a good deal like his attractive mother.